-Many schools like to start the new school year off with a Back to School or Curriculum Night, a kind of educational open house where teachers give presentations about the things they will cover over the year, how they will teach these lessons, and what will be expected of the students.
+Many schools like to start the new school year off with a back to school night or curriculum night, a kind of educational open house where teachers give presentations about the things they will cover over the year, how they will teach these lessons, and what will be expected of the students.
 It’s a wonderful way to connect your parents with the educational pursuits of their children.

-Your Back to School night also offers you an opportunity to showcase your school to your parents and set up a partnership that can last the entire year.
-Traditionally, these are focused entirely on the academic aspects of the school year.
+Your back to school night also offers you an opportunity to showcase your school to your parents and set up a partnership that can last the entire year.
+Traditionally, these back to school night activities are focused entirely on the academic aspects of the school year.
 But they can be so much more than that.

 Arming your parents with a deeper understanding of the academic approach to the school year has the added benefit of providing them with concrete information they can share with their friends and acquaintances about why their school is so great.

-But on a grander scale, these nights, if done well, provide an opportunity to foster connections between the parents themselves with the school as the centerpiece of that relationship.
+But on a grander scale, back to school nights, if done well, provide an opportunity to foster connections between the parents themselves with the school as the centerpiece of that relationship.

 The start of the year is a hectic time for everyone.
 Teachers are working hard to get to know their kids and get the year off to a good start.
 Parents are adjusting to the rhythms of the new year and fighting the battles that are bedtime, homework, clubs and sports, and getting kids up and out the door every morning.
 And you, well, you haven’t stopped since school ended in June.